-Adam is licensing to work as a lawyer.
+Adam provides legal services as a lawyer in Ontario.
 He is also a crack researcher with experience writing short and long works of non-fiction.
-The personal research on which he is always chipping away focuses on intellectual and legal history.
+The personal research at which he is always chipping away focuses on intellectual and legal history.
 Seventeenth-century English intellectual and legal history is particularly dear to him (and he has been known to say ‘I’m going to bring the seventeenth-century back into style’).

 The approach that he deploys regardless of the period in which he is working requires a mastery of context to tell a strong story.
 ‘Context’ doesn’t mean ad hoc knowledge about specific issues.
 He is always reading and always expanding his horizons.
 The general knowledge amassed with this hobby gives him a great store from which to draw concepts and facts that contextualize a problem.

 When he’s not reading or writing, Adam is learning to fly fixed-wing aircraft.
 Aviation has been an interest since he was a young kipper, and he finally got the privilege to learn how to fly at his local flying club.
 He’s also adopted an interest diametrically opposed to aviation: brewing beer.
 He rounds out his time keeping house with a delightfully supportive partner, a dog, Whiskey, and a cat, Reginald.